 In this Act, unless inconsistent with the context or subject matter —

-“warehouseman” means a person lawfully engaged in the business of storing goods as a bailee for hire or reward.
+warehouseman means a person lawfully engaged in the business of storing goods as a bailee for hire or reward.

 4. Declaration of warehouseman’s lien

 Subject to the provisions of section 6, a warehouseman shall have a lien on goods deposited with him for storage.